 What is your role at Cripplegate Foundation and what motivated you to get involved?

-Having lived in our borough for over thirty years, I am deeply concerned by the increasing divide between richer and poorer residents.
+Having lived in our borough for 35 years, I am deeply concerned by the increasing divide between richer and poorer residents.
 A commitment to greater social justice made me apply to the Foundation.
 I became a member of our Board of Governors in 2008 and subsequently served as Chair.

 What other projects have you been part of in your time here?